 During autumn, warm hues are everywhere!
 Golden-brown leaves fall from trees, amber flames flicker atop spice-scented candles and, of course, orange pumpkins adorn both residential homes and haunted houses.

 Black and orange are widely accepted as the official colors of Halloween.
 But, now, pumpkins are boldly embracing every color of the rainbow.
 Colored pumpkins can help illustrate disability inclusion and support an array of other efforts.
-To beautifully display missions and/or support trick-or-treaters of all abilities, here’s what you need to know about the diverse hues of Halloween.
+To beautifully display missions and/or support trick-or-treaters of all abilities, here’s what you need to know about the diverse hues of Halloween pumpkins.

 Teal pumpkins align with food allergies.
 1-in-13 children in the U.S. have a food allergy.
 According to Food Allergy Research and Education (FARE), many popular Halloween candies contain nuts, milk, egg, soy or wheat, which are among the most common allergens.
-Surprisingly, some fun-size candy versions contain different ingredients than their full-size counterparts.
-These miniatures may not have labels, therefore making it harder to identify risks.
+Surprisingly, some fun-size candy versions contain different ingredients than their full-sized counterparts.
+These miniatures may not have labels, therefore making it harder to identify allergen risks.
 The Teal Pumpkin Project promotes non-food treat alternatives to better include those with food allergies and intolerances, eosinophilic esophagitis (EoE), celiac disease, food protein-induced enterocolitis syndrome (FPIES), feeding tubes and diabetes.

 Purple pumpkins promote awareness of epilepsy.
 According to the Epilepsy Foundation, 1-in-26 Americans will be diagnosed with epilepsy at some point in their life.
 Almost 500 new cases of epilepsy are diagnosed every day.
 To find out more about the Purple Pumpkin Project and its origins, visit epilepsy.com.